Dingle, Iloilo: Independence (1946–present)

 In 1954, the sitio of Nazuni was converted into a barrio and was added as a barangay of Dingle.

+In 1955, President Ramon Magsaysay personally inaugurated the Jalaur Diversion Irrigation Dam constructed at Barrio Moroboro during the administration of municipal mayor Alfonso Muyco Espino and vice-mayor Maximiliano D. Dayot for the benefit of about 11,0000 farmers and 14,000 hectares of farmland in the municipalities of Dingle, Zarraga, Pototan, Barotac Nuevo, Dumangas, Anilao, and Banate.

+In 1955–1956, José J. Perono composed the hymn "Town of Dingle," the official municipal hymn of the Municipality of Dingle, officially adopted by the municipality during the incumbency of municipal mayor Robin Espino Solinap (2001–2006).

 Geography

-The topography of Dingle is relatively rolling hills and narrow plains from the Poblacion.
+The topography of Dingle is relatively rolling hills and narrow plains from the poblacion.
 The flat lands extend along the Jalaur River through its borderline to the southeast.
-This starts to roll upward from the Poblacion going to the north-west.
-From the west of the Poblacion rises the slopes, steep and mountainous.
+This starts to roll upward from the poblacion going to the north-west.
+From the west of the poblacion rises the slopes, steep and mountainous.
 This indicates that the topography of Dingle meets a certain type-cropping pattern.

 Dingle is 38 km from Iloilo City.

 Climate

 Barangays

 Dingle is politically subdivided into 33 barangays.
+Each barangay consists of puroks and some have sitios.